PathoGenOmics-Lab/transcluster/README.md

 ### `REFERENCE_TREE`

-You can select a reference tree with all GISAID sequences up to a date (e.g. yyyy/mm/dd) by providint the following `REFERENCE_TREE_URL`:
+You can select a reference tree with all GISAID sequences up to a date (e.g. yyyy/mm/dd) by providing the following `REFERENCE_TREE_URL`:

 ```
 https://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/{yyyy}/{mm}/{dd}/public-{yyyy}-{mm}-{dd}.all.masked.pb.gz